For the Art History curriculum, click Here

 In this course, each foundational principle covers college-level concepts in an easy-to-read layout.
 One or more exercises are included with each principle so students can immediately apply the concepts they have just learned.
 This way, students develop their technical skills in each vital area separately before combining them in the projects section.

-[This sample is from Foundational Principle #7: Proportions & Grids which shows how to compare objects when drawing, apply proportional “rules” for portraiture, use gridlines to ensure accurate proportions (including for increasing and decreasing size), and use “troubleshooting” tricks to help determine if and where proportional errors may have occurred.]
+[The above sample is from Foundational Principle #7: Proportions & Grids which shows how to compare objects when drawing, apply proportional “rules” for portraiture, use gridlines to ensure accurate proportions (including for increasing and decreasing size), and use “troubleshooting” tricks to help determine if and where proportional errors may have occurred.]

 Part 2 – Art Projects